 Then write them down on a real piece of paper.
 Put this list somewhere you can see it every day, like on your bathroom mirror or your bedside table.

 Set your true north every morning by reading your list and committing to taking the actions required to live those values fully.

 Read your list every night and assess how you did.
 And know that, on days when you were knocked off track, you can do better tomorrow.

 Internal shifts take time to set down roots.
 Keep going.
 You’re on the right track.

-That isn’t failure.
-That’s life.
+It isn’t failure.
+It's just life.